AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [40] G. D. McCarthy and L. Caesar, ``Can we trust projections of AMOC weakening based on climate models that cannot reproduce the past?,'' Philosophical Transactions of the Royal Society A Mathematical Physical and Engineering Sciences, 2023.
 [Online].
-Available: https://doi.org/10.1098/rsta.2022.0193
+Available: \url{https://doi.org/10.1098/rsta.2022.0193}